bradleybauer/rummikub/post.md

 Instead make use of the fact that we know at each step how many tiles of the current value we will play.
 Multiply this number of tiles by the current value to find how much these choices contribute to the score.
 Sum the contribution with the return value of the recursive call and then update the max if necessary.
+Instead of updating a global max variable, we will update a local (available only in scope of recursive call) max variable which will hold the score of the best way to play tiles of the current value.
-The recursive function should return the best answer found.
+The recursive function should return the max.
 After attempting to play tiles of current value in all ways, if no play leads to a valid configuration (every play violates the board constraint), then return $-\infty$.
 Returning $-\infty$ is useful because even if we have a high contribution (from runs & groups), adding that contribution to $-\infty$ is still $-\infty$.